Hazaj meter: 11-syllable version

 By the 11th century, the 11-syllable version of the hazaj meter had become "the most popular meter for romantic epics" in Iranian language compositions.
-Particularly notable Persian poems in the hazaj meter include Fakhruddin Gurgani's Vis o Ramin, and – extending to 6,150 verses – Nezami's Khusrow o Shirin.
+Particularly notable Persian poems in the hazaj meter include Fakhruddin As'ad Gurgani's Wis u Ramin, and – extending to 6,150 verses – Nizami's Khusraw u Shirin.
 "The preference for Hazaj-type meters may be explained in terms of their relationship to folk verses and songs.
-The meter of hazaj and its variations are among the ones most frequently found in folk poetry such as do-baytī and lullabies (lālā'ī).
-The [11-syllable] meter of hazaǰ-e mosaddas-e maḥdūf-e maqṣūr, which is the meter of do-baytī (or čār-baytī in regional dialects), is particularly often sung in the āvāz-e Daštī, which is closely associated with Iranian folk tunes."
+The meter of hazaj and its variations are among the ones most frequently found in folk poetry such as du-baytī and lullabies (lālā'ī).
+The [11-syllable] meter of hazaj-i musaddas-e maḥdūf-i maqṣūr, which is the meter of du-baytī (or čār-baytī in regional dialects), is particularly often sung in the āwāz-i daštī, which is closely associated with Iranian folk tunes."

-An example of the 11-syllable hazaj in Persian is Nezami's epic poem Khosrow o Shirin mentioned above, completed in 1180, of which the first verse is as follows:
+An example of the 11-syllable hazaj in Persian is Nizami's epic poem Khusraw u Shirin mentioned above, completed in 1180, of which the first verse is as follows: